Milton Keynes City F.C.: Second former incarnation (1998–2003)

 The second version only existed for a few seasons from the late 1990s, playing in the Spartan South Midlands League Premier Division.
 The 1990s club began as a Sunday league football club known as "Mercedes-Benz Football Club", after the factory where many of the players worked.
 The team changed their name to "Milton Keynes City F.C." in 1998, and moved into Wolverton Park, which had been the home of Wolverton A.F.C. until their demise six years earlier.
 As with Bletchley in the 1970s, City's directors believed that they could build their club up to be accepted as representing Milton Keynes as a whole, but a severe lack of local interest in this plan meant that they never achieved it.
 Following the resignation of the directors in June 2003, the team folded in July, unable to secure the investment needed to continue.
 The club's chairman, Bob Flight, cited both a lack of any local football interest in the area and "the confused situation" surrounding Wimbledon F.C.'s proposed move to Milton Keynes, which happened two months later.
 (Wimbledon were renamed Milton Keynes Dons the following year, in July 2004).

 Current incarnation (2005 onwards)

 The former Milton Keynes City Youth FC, an amateur youth football club, renamed itself as Milton Keynes City FC in 2005 and says that it is amongst the larger youth clubs in the locality.

+The club says that it is particularly strong in female football and have almost equal number of male and female players and teams.
+They are strong proponents of the women's game and are often featured in the media, especially during the UEFA Women's Euro 2022 tournament win.